sigurdkampevold/media_mood/index.markdown

 Through the analysis we have both confirmed and rejected some of our everyday hypothesis about the mood in the media.
 Normal people are happier than politicians, celebrity magazines are generally more subjective than newspapers and the late pandemic indeed affected the media mood.
 However, if there exist something like a Friday effect making us happy towards the weekend, it is not reflected in the quotes we have worked with.
 Admittedly, women are happier than men, but unless you want to go into a detailed p-value discussion with your spouse, we recommend you not address the topic.
 The difference is after all very small.

+[comment]: #Vi har ikke funnet ut at kvinner er gladere enn menn.
+Husk å fiks det.

-So next them you hear a heated discussion about the mood in the media.
+So next time you hear a heated discussion about the mood in the media.
 Say listen, I will tell you a thing or two about mood...